The 20 Best Frontotemporal Dementia Doctors in The United States

 English

-Peter Pressman is a Neurologist and a Psychiatrist in Portland, Oregon.
+Peter Pressman is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Pressman is rated as an Elite provider by MediFind in the treatment of Frontotemporal Dementia.
-His top areas of expertise are Frontotemporal Dementia, Primary Progressive Aphasia, Dementia, and Neuronal Intranuclear Inclusion Disease (NIID).
-Dr. Pressman is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Frontotemporal Dementia, Primary Progressive Aphasia, Dementia, and Neuronal Intranuclear Inclusion Disease (NIID).

 Elite in Frontotemporal Dementia